 The Importance of Strategic Reputation Management

-Not only that, but an increase in your hotel rating on review websites can increase your occupancy3, allowing you to also increase your room rates.
+81% of travelers usually or always reference online reviews when deciding where to stay.
+That means your online rating is a huge factor in determining the success of your hotel.
+Plus, an increase in your hotel rating on review websites can increase your occupancy, allowing you to increase your room rates.

 1. Read & Respond to Reviews

-But, how do you respond appropriately to negative reviews?
-You should apologize that the guest had an unsatisfactory experience, but emphasize how important it is to you to provide quality service to every customer.
-You should also let them know what action you will take based on their review; That will show them that you’re committed to making the experience better in the future.
+If a guest leaves a review about an unsatisfactory experience, you should apologize but emphasize how important it is to you to provide quality service to every customer.
+You should also let them know what action you will take based on their review.
+That will show them that you’re committed to making the experience better in the future.

 2. Request Reviews From Satisfied Customers

-Make it a priority to openly discuss online reviews with your hotel guests.
-That way when your staff members receive a compliment, they can encourage happy customers to share their experience on TripAdvisor and other review sites like Google and other major travel websites.
+Make it a priority to discuss online reviews with your hotel guests openly.
+That way, when your staff members receive a compliment, they can encourage happy customers to share their experience on TripAdvisor and other review sites like Google.

 3. Discuss Reviews With Your Staff

 After reading a particularly positive or negative review, be sure to share it with your staff members.
-It’s likely that they aren’t monitoring review websites the way you are, so you can use positive reviews to motivate them and acknowledge their hard work, and use negative reviews as training opportunities.
+Likely, they aren’t monitoring review websites the way you are.
+Treat each review as either encouragement or a teaching moment for your staff.